 In keeping with Acts 6:1-6, Acts 6:3, We select and ordain “…men of good repute, full of the Spirit and of wisdom…” to lead and carry out the work of mercy ministry within our congregation.
 We also select and commission non-ordained men and women to assist the Board of Deacons in carrying out its ministry.
-Women serve in areas where they are more suited or fitted to assist.
+Together both serve in areas where they are most suited or fitted to serve.

 Mercy & Service Leaders